shirooo39/eleventy-material/README.md

 - Add search functionality 🫢
 - Add workbox for generating the service-worker (if it's ever needed...)
 - Add a bit of an animation .onload()?
+- Docs on how to actually use the theme and how to write a post